moraneus/MonAmI/experiments/README.md

 2. Relevant files:
     1. `spec*.nferc` are the specifications file.
     2. `trace_*000_property_*.csv` are the traces files.
-    3. `run-nfer-c.py` Python script which execute nfer C version.
-    4. `result-nfer-c` is the output file that stores the results.
-    5. `run-nfer-c` is the bash script that runs nfer C in different modes.
+    4. `run-nfer-c` is the bash script that runs nfer C in different modes.
+    5. `result-nfer-c` is the output file that stores the results.
 4. Running `run-nfer-c`:
-    1. From the root directory of MonAmI you installed, CD to the `experiments\nfer_c` folder.
+    1. From the root directory of MonAmI you installed, CD to the `experiments/nfer_c` folder.
     2. chmod +x `run-nfer-c`
-    3. 3.
-Make sure that `python3` in the `run-monami-c` script points to the Python >= 3.7 version.
+    3. Make sure that `python3` in the `run-monami-c` script points to the Python >= 3.7 version.
     3. `./run-nfer-c`
 5. Results are written to the file `result-nfer-c`.